-If you’re having these problems, it’s best to bring a relative or close friend with you when you see a healthcare professional.
-If someone you know is having these problems, it's best if you or another relative or close friend go with them to the appointment to help make sure that the healthcare professional has accurate information.
+If you are the one having these problems, bring a relative or close friend with you to your appointment.
+If someone you know is having these problems, it's best if you or another relative or close friend go with them to the appointment.
+They can help make sure that the healthcare professional has accurate information.

-To determine whether an older adult might have dementia, a healthcare professional will:
+To decide whether an older adult may have dementia, a healthcare professional will:

 - Ask about the person’s medical and social history.